JPC SYSTEMIC PATHOLOGY

 HISTORY: The dog presented with suppurative conjunctivitis and epiphora, and during examination, a 2 cm long worm was found within the conjunctival sac.

-HISTOPATHOLOGIC DESCRIPTION: Eye: Multifocally expanding the sclera, there are extensive areas of coalescing, granulomatous inflammation composed of large numbers of macrophages, nodular aggregates of lymphocytes and plasma cells, small amounts of cellular debris, plump fibroblasts, and small amounts of mature collagen.
-Multifocally, areas of granulomatous inflammation contain numerous cross and tangential sections of adult and few larval nematodes which range up to 150um in diameter and have a cuticle with ring-like circumferential cuticular ridges, a pseudocoelom, atrophied polymyarian-coelomyarian musculature which is multifocally replaced by hypodermis, multiple cross sections of an eccentrically placed small intestine, and reproductive organs.
+HISTOPATHOLOGIC DESCRIPTION: Eye: Multifocally expanding the sclera, there are extensive areas of coalescing, granulomatous inflammation composed of large numbers of macrophages, nodular aggregates of lymphocytes and plasma cells, multi-nucleated giant cells, small amounts of cellular debris, plump fibroblasts, and small amounts of mature collagen.
+Multifocally, areas of granulomatous inflammation contain numerous cross and tangential sections of adult and few larval nematodes which range up to 150µm in diameter and have a cuticle with ring-like circumferential cuticular ridges, a pseudocoelom, atrophied polymyarian-coelomyarian musculature which is multifocally replaced by hypodermis, multiple cross sections of an eccentrically placed small intestine, and reproductive organs.
 Uteri occasionally contain abundant cross sections of microfilariae.
 The conjunctiva is multifocally ulcerated and expanded by large numbers of lymphocytes, plasma cells, and fewer macrophages and neutrophils, multifocally abundant eosinophils, as well as granulation tissue admixed with small amounts of hemorrhage, fibrin, edema, and cellular debris.
 On one side, the granulation tissue matures into fibrous connective tissue that blends with the ocular fibrous tunic and obscures the ipsilateral drainage angle.

 MORPHOLOGIC DIAGNOSIS: Globe: Scleritis, granulomatous and eosinophilic, multifocal to coalescing, severe, chronic, with lymphoplasmacytic conjunctivitis, pre-iridial fibrovascular membrane, and numerous adult filarid nematodes, mixed-breed dog, canine.